That's Life!: The Scandal of Crookham Court

-"Nest of Paedophiles discovered in the wake of That's Life Investigation"

-Sir Nicholas Winton the British Schindler
+Sir Nicholas Winton, the British Schindler

 Sir Nicholas Winton was revealed for the first time on That's Life! as having rescued a generation of Czech children from the Holocaust.
-Unknown to him, or them, Sir Nicholas was placed in the audience next to three people who had been on the trains he organised and owed their life to him.
+Unknown to him, or them, Sir Nicholas was placed in the audience next to three people and about twenty others around him who had been on the trains he organised and owed their life to him.
 Piers Morgan described it as the "best moment of television he had ever seen".
 It has been viewed on Facebook and YouTube more than forty million times.
+For his actions, Winton has been compared by the British press to Oskar Schindler.

-A biography was written by his daughter, (The Life of Sir Nicholas Winton by Barbara Winton), and feature films and documentaries were made about his achievements.
-Other members of his team included Trevor Chadwick, whose statue is in Swanage, and Doreen Warriner, who is honoured with an OBE and a plaque in Prague.
+A biography of Winton was written by his daughter, The Life of Sir Nicholas Winton by Barbara Winton, and documentaries were later made about his achievements.
+Other members of his team included Trevor Chadwick and Doreen Warriner.

 Bullying

 An anti-bullying campaign was inspired by the suicide of teenager Katharine Bamber, after a phone call to the programme from her mother Susan.
 It resulted in schools adopting anti-bullying policies.